Watershed Physical Description

 Back to the top

 Most parameters for methods included in subbasin and reach elements can be estimated automatically using optimization trials.
-Observed discharge must be available for at least one element
+Observed discharge must be available for at least one element before

 Back to the top